Alexmac22347/file-sync/README.md

 exact same files and folders)
 2.)
 Plug in a SINGLE phone
 3.)
 Run the program
-3.b) In settings, enter the directories you are syncing and click save.
-3.c) Restart the program
 4.)
 A config.ini file containing a list of all the files in the local and remote directories will be created.

 Now, anytime you add or remove a file in the remote or local directory, this will be detected, and you will be asked if you want to "mirror" the change in the other directory.